Privacy Issues That Commonly Arise At Your Workplace

 2) The intrusiveness of the collection

-Any decision made on the collection of an employee’s private information will attempt to balance the interests of the employee with those of their employer.12
+By all means, any decision made on the collection of an employee’s private information will attempt to balance the interests of the employee with those of their employer.

 Whether you are an employer or an employee, one of the specialist employment lawyers at Tailor Law can help you.
 You can reach our office at 905-366-0202 or contact us through our website here.

-Nothing in this article should be considered or relied on as legal advice or opinion.
+The information in this article is for general purposes only and does not constitute the rendering of legal advice or opinion.
 This article only provides general information.
 Should you require assistance, please contact us to book a free initial consultation.